Close Menu

 In my work, I talk a lot about organizational culture.

-And the most important thing I tell every team is this: culture isn’t what leadership writes on a poster.
+And the most important thing I tell every team is this: culture is not what leadership writes on a poster.

-Culture is what people teach each other when no one’s watching.
+Culture is what people teach each other when no one is watching.

 That afternoon, when I stepped back and my daughter stepped in, I watched our family’s culture teach itself.

-She didn’t just remember it.
+She did not just remember it.
 She believed it enough to pass it on.

-Not whether your kids follow the rules when you’re watching.
+Not whether your kids follow the rules when you are watching.

-Whether they teach those rules to someone else when you’re not.
+Whether they teach those rules to someone else when you are not.

 When I stepped in to take the bag, I was ready to solve a surface-level problem.